Skip to main content Skip to search Skip to main navigation

 Programming explained simply

-Programming means giving a computer or robot commands by entering code and thereby creating games, programs and websites or controlling robots.
+Programming means giving commands to the computer or robot by entering code and thus creating games, programs and websites or controlling robots.
 The code consists of characters and symbols that stand for specific commands.

 Computer science.
 Playfully.
 Understand.
 With the Koordinatus from KRAFT.